renovatebot/renovate/lib/modules/platform/bitbucket/index.md

 The bot also needs to be able to validate the workspace membership status of pull-request reviewers, for that, [create a new user group](https://support.atlassian.com/bitbucket-cloud/docs/organize-workspace-members-into-groups/) in the workspace with the **Create repositories** permission and add the bot user to it.

+Let Renovate use your app password by doing _one_ of the following:

-Configure it as `password` in your `config.js` file, or in environment variable `RENOVATE_PASSWORD`, or via CLI `--password=`.
+- Set your app password as a `password` in your `config.js` file
+- Set your app password as an environment variable `RENOVATE_PASSWORD`
+- Set your app password when you run Renovate in the CLI with `--password=`

+Remember to:

-Also be sure to configure the `username` for your bot account.
+- Set the `username` for the bot account
-Don't forget to configure `platform=bitbucket` somewhere in config.
+- Set `platform=bitbucket` somewhere in your Renovate config file

 ## Unsupported platform features/concepts